When is Flea Season: Map by State

 What time of year are fleas most active

-Temperature and humidity play a big role in creating the perfect climate for fleas and ticks.
+Temperature and humidity play a big role in creating the perfect climate for flea and tick activity.
 The ideal temperature ranges from 75° to 85° F and around 90% humidity.
-Both thrive in warmer climates and fleas are particularly favorable to humid conditions.
+Both thrive in warm climates and fleas are particularly favorable to humid conditions.

 So when do you need to worry about protecting your pets?
 Here’s what you need to know about the seasonality of parasites in your area.